codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 Alternatively, click **Cancel**.
 This will take you back to the Relationship Manager, where you can always request the financial data at a later stage.

-We talk you through the details of both of these options in our [Check financials](/supplier-enablement/guides/analyze-financials) guide.
+We talk you through the details of both of these options in our [Check spend data](/supplier-enablement/guides/analyze-spend) guide.

 ![An image of the Relationship Manager Portal user interface with the request financials window open](/img/supplier-enablement/0064-se-rm-portal-financials-request.png)